Elie Tahari

 Elie Tahari (אלי טהרי; born 1952) is an Israeli-American fashion designer and entrepreneur.
 He is best known for founding the Elie Tahari ready-to-wear fashion brand and co-founding Theory.
-He is currently Chairman of Elie Tahari, Ltd. and his son Jeremey is CEO and Creative Director.
+He is the chairman of Elie Tahari, Ltd. and his son Jeremey is CEO and creative director.
 His company is headquartered in New York City, with stores located throughout the world.

 Early life

 Tahari was born in 1952, in Jerusalem to Iranian-Jewish immigrants.
 He has four sisters (Aliza, Diana, Shulie and Illana) and two brothers (Avraham and Yosi).

 Tahari emigrated to the United States in 1971 with less than $100.
 Working as an electrician at a clothing boutique in the Garment District of New York City, he began designing his own clothing line after popularizing the iconic tube top in 1973.
 His namesake label, Tahari, launched in 1974 with a boutique located on Madison Avenue in New York City.